 Sign up to receive the Bamboo Meeting kit for free.
 You’ll also receive the weekly Fascinating Friday newsletter, which will include updates to Bamboo Meeting templates as they are published.

 - Find a short video that presents a concept, idea, or controversy relevant to the work.
 You can be very broad about how you define relevance here, but be cautious about things too controversial at the beginning.
 You want to allow your team to gain cultural traction in debate.
 It’s best if the video has some sense of humor to lighten the mood and put people into a frame to discuss openly.
 Avoid the desire to present a topic yourself.
-There is a benefit to having an outside party, in this case, a video, to present a topic in which you can be part of the discussion.
+There is a benefit to having an outside party, in this case, a video, present a topic in which you can be part of the discussion.
 If you present the topic, you run the risk that your team will feel the need to agree with whatever position you’ve staked out because of a lack of psychological safety in your group.

 - Alternatively, you can present a larger number of questions or topics and use lean-coffee-style voting to drive the discussion.
 However, I’ve found less utility with this approach; your mileage may vary.

 Once you’ve selected your video and prepared your questions and framing, running the Bamboo Meeting is very simple: